 Power/Heating Capacity.
 Your heater’s power determines the amount of space it can efficiently cover.
 For reference, a patio heater with 1500 watts or 40,000 BTU can heat up to 15 square feet.

 Aesthetics and Ambience.
-For people who value aesthetics as much as functionality, there are stylish outdoor heaters to offer a chic or elegant touch to your patio.
+For people who value aesthetics as much as functionality, stylish outdoor heaters can add a chic or elegant touch to your patio.

 Weather Patterns.
 What’s the weather pattern like in your location for most of the year?
 We recommend choosing a model appropriate for your area’s usual climate to ensure that your outdoor heater performs well and lasts for a long time.

 Ease of Use.
 Some patio heaters are incredibly simple to use, while others may need some maintenance now and then.
-Most gas and electric types are low-maintenance.
-Chiminea and fire pits require more care.
+Most gas and electric types are low-maintenance, while chiminea and fire pits require more care.

 Safety.
 Safety must be a top priority when selecting outdoor heaters.
-Most heaters nowadays have heavy bases that resist tipping and an auto-off feature that activates if it gets knocked over.
-For covered spaces, electric heaters are the safest pick.
+Most heaters nowadays have heavy bases that resist tipping and an auto-off feature that activates if they get knocked over.
+Electric heaters are the safest pick for covered spaces.

-The sheer number of outdoor heating options in the market today means there’s a patio heater that meets your demands and preferences, whether you’re looking for a showpiece that will elevate the aesthetics of your patio or something with exceptional functionality.
+The sheer number of outdoor heating options on the market today means there’s a patio heater to meet your demands and preferences, whether you’re looking for a showpiece that will elevate the aesthetics of your patio or something with exceptional functionality.

 You may not be able to stop winter from coming or change the weather, but you can control the comfort level of your outdoor space.
 Outdoor heaters will keep your patio nice and warm until the sun disappears again.